 1. Online cessation programs: The internet is full with online programs, websites and forum to support quitters.

 2. Cessation Support groups: Many governments and private or public institutions around the globe established smoking succession supporting groups.
 Thus, in order to decrease the number of smokers and to control the smoking health dangers.

 These are just some of the aids and smoking cessation items/objects that are used by smokers all over the world.

-The Effectiveness of Programs and Aids to Quitting Smoking
+The Effectiveness of Smoking Cessation Programs

 Hypnosis For Smoking Cessation

 In essence, there is nothing spooky about hypnosis, for smoking cessation or for anything else.
 It simply places a person in a semi-aware, semi-trance like state.
-Some people are more affected or ‘susceptible’ than others, but most people are able to be hypnotised to a certain extent.
+Some people are more affected or ‘susceptible’ than others, but most people are able to be hypnotized to a certain extent.